severinlindenmann/segmentation-of-streets-and-cars/readme.md

 3. Refer to the documentation or code comments for guidance.
 4. Explore and adapt the model for your use case.

+There is a readme under the folder predict and train for more information.

 Feel free to contribute, open issues, or suggest improvements!